amd/ryzen-ai-documentation/docs/getstartex.rst

 - Copy the ``vaip_config.json`` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
 The ``vaip_config.json`` is used by the source file ``resnet_cifar.cpp`` to configure the Vitis AI Execution Provider.

-The following code block from ``reset_cifar.cpp`` shows how ONNX Runtime is configured to deploy the model on the Ryzen AI IPU:
+The following code block from ``reset_cifar.cpp`` shows how ONNX Runtime is configured to deploy the model on the Ryzen AI NPU:

 .. code-block:: bash